ablou1/collab-compet/Report.md

 > - Training Analysis.ipynb: this notebook is usefull to test training with different parameters and compare all of them
 > - train.py: this file contains the method applied to run the training.
 You doesn't have to call directly this file.
 You should use either the *train_agent.py* file or the *Training Analysis.ipynb* notebook.

-I decided to use tha same network for the actor for both agent.
-It's the same for the critic and the replay buffer.
-The main reason is that both agent has a common goal.
+I decided to use tha same actor's network for both agent.
+It's the same for the critic network and the replay buffer.
+The main reason is that both agents have a common goal.
 Moreover, The states are symmetrical.
 It means that learning something for one agent is also valid for the other agent.

 ## Learning Algorithm